joannebasa/nasa-app/README.md

 ### How to get started 💥

-At it's very basic, it displays NASA's Astronomy Photo of the Day (APOD).
+At its very basic, it displays NASA's Astronomy Photo of the Day (APOD).
 More features are in the pipeline for this, including:
 * having light and dark mode
 * being able to view other APOD's from previous dates